Hude06/blog/Posts/index.md

-# Jude Makes - The Lost Devloper
+# Jude Makes - The Lost Developer

 ### Hey guys, So this is my blog.
 Yeah ... another blog.
 Lets see if I stick to it this time.